 “How old are you?” he asks.

-“As I said, I have no memories past a week or so when I woke up in Geneva.”
+“As I said, I have no memories past this last week when I woke up in Geneva.”

 “Geneve,” MJ corrects my French.
 “They all say Geneve, not Geneva.”